xemnes/Quark/CONTRIBUTING.md

 Hey there.
 Looks like you want to contribute with an issue.
 Great.
 Here's what you have to do:
-* Read through the steps on [Bug Reporting 101](http://vazkii.us/br101/) (You may skip this if you're already familiar with reporting issues, but it's good for newcomers);
+* Include the log!
+Always include the log even if you don't crash.
+You can find the client log at <instance folder>/logs/latest.log, and the server log at /logs/latest.log.
+Upload the log to [pastebin](https://pastebin.com/).
 * Note the following points:
   * Issues regarding MCPC+/Cauldron/Spigot/Sponge that are not reproducible with forge only are **not accepted**;
-  * Issues regarding outdated versions of the mod are **not accepted**;
+  * Issues regarding outdated versions of Quark or AutoReglib are **not accepted**;
   * Duplicate issues or issues that have been solved already (use the search feature!) will be closed without asking.
 If the issue is still happening, comment on the old one with the proper info you'd use when reporting a new one. (if it's locked for some reason feel free to make another one)
   * Suggestions are **not** accepted here.
 Please check the [Quark subreddit](https://www.reddit.com/r/quarkmod) and tag me (/u/vazkii) instead.

 [Report the Issue](https://github.com/Vazkii/Quark/issues)!

-You can find me at most times on [#vazkii @ irc.esper.net](http://webchat.esper.net/?channels=vazkii), if you need to speak with me about the issue you would report.
-Just make sure to use common sense and read what the bot tells you.
+You can find me at most times on [my Discord Server](https://vazkii.us/discord), if you need to speak with me about the issue you would report.
+Just make sure to use common sense and read the rules

 ---